 “You think I am crazy?”
 He said still smiling.

-“No, we all have our coping system – I admire you, Mr. ___.”
+“No, we all have our coping system – I admire you, Mr. B. You are a good man.”
 We shook hands and said goodbye.

 I sent my wife a text message with a simple, “I love you.”